 Community colleges play an important role in both higher education and their respective communities – they provide accessible, equitable pathways for students to pursue academic opportunities.
-With workforce and community development at its core, the Patton Project at Blue Ridge Community College will deliver on community focused goals by creating an academic facility that features both education and skilled workforce training.
+With workforce and community development at its core, the Patton Building at Blue Ridge Community College delivers on community focused goals by creating an academic facility that features both education and skilled workforce training.

-The Patton Project will consolidate what was previously three separate academic buildings into one centralized facility with a hybrid of education and skilled workforce training spaces.
+The Patton Building consolidates what was previously three separate academic buildings into one centralized facility with a hybrid of education and skilled workforce training spaces.

 It is the first new development on the west side of campus in more than 40 years.
 The design of the renovation and addition blends modern design in keeping with the surrounding mountainous landscape.
 To foster a streamlined, walkable campus experience for students, the new courtyard and campus lawn thread a natural connection between the main entrance and the pedestrian bridge and lake behind the building.